-- 9.1 New Hires: Each newly hired employee of the Clerk's Office shall satisfactorily complete a minimum twelve (12) month probationary period.
-The Employer will conduct written employee performance evaluations during this work performance period.
-Probationary employees may be discharged or terminated at any time without just cause and without recourse.
+9.1 New Hires: Each newly hired employee of the Clerk's Office shall satisfactorily complete a minimum twelve (12) month probationary period.
+The Employer will conduct written employee performance evaluations during this probationary period.
+Probationary employees may be discharged or terminated at any time without just cause and without any recourse.

-9.2 Work Performance Trial Period: Employees who are promoted must satisfactorily complete a six (6) month work performance trial period.
+9.2 Existing Clerk's Office Employees: Existing Clerk's Office employees who change positions must satisfactorily complete a six (6) month work performance trial period.
 The Employer will conduct written employee performance evaluations during this work performance period.
 The Employer is vested with the sole authority to determine satisfactory completion of the work performance trial period.